ryanphuah/sstmap_hsa/README.md

     - There may be no waters in specified cluster centre.
 Check trajectory file accordingly

 - Segmentation fault: numpy might need to be downgraded.
 Latest supported version is 1.17

-- Output prefix needs to be changed every run to prevent overriding of files

 - Index out of range: Might occur if specifying 1 cluster only.